jepstein-eagle/adaptable/packages/adaptable/readme/functions/updated-row-function.md

 > The function is designed for those use cases when the grid wil update fairly irregularly so that users have the opportunity see the update.
 For faster updates use the [Flashing Cell](./flashing-cell-function.md) Function.

-Updated Rows do not flash, meaning that changed rows will remain with their Updated Row colours until they are explicitly cleared.
+Updated Rows do not flash; the changed rows will remain with their Updated Row colours until they are explicitly cleared.

 Clearing Updated Rows can be done either through the Context Menu (for a single row) or via the Column Menu (for all rows).